The Dirty Dozen: Next Mission: Plot

-The Dozen proceed on foot and attempt to commandeer a French farm truck, but the farmer recognizes they're speaking in English and shows them a Mercedes-Benz stashed in his barn.
-The Mercedes Benz overheats after a short distance and they abandon it.
+The Dozen proceed on foot and attempt to commandeer a French farm truck, but the farmer recognizes they are speaking English and shows them a Mercedes-Benz stashed in his barn.
+The vehicle overheats after a short distance and they abandon it.
 Valentine refuses to walk and threatens to pull his gun on Reisman.
 Wells and Sixkiller pull away from the group and train their guns on the rest of the Dozen.
-They stop to eat in a church, and when Reisman insists on following after the train, Dreggers refuses.
+They stop to eat in a church, and when Reisman insists on following the train, Dreggers refuses.
 Valentine trains his weapon on Sixkiller and them men all agree they want to abandon the mission.
 When Reisman tells them there is a shipment of gold aboard the train, they agree to continue the mission.
 During an encounter with a German patrol, their commander notices Dregors and in the ensuring firefight Perkins, Sanders and Baxley are wounded.

-On the train, Dietrich discovers he's aroused suspicions in his second-in-command, Colonel Schmidt, and shoots him dead.
+On the train, Dietrich discovers he has aroused suspicions in his second-in-command, Colonel Schmidt, and shoots him dead.
 The train arrives at a depot where it is met by hundreds of German troops.
 The Dozen arrive on foot and shelter behind a stone wall.
 Reisman reveals he lied about the gold.
 Dregors contemplates disobeying orders and shooting Hitler instead of Dietrich.
 Reisman convinces him otherwise and Dregors kills Dietrich with a sniper rifle.
 Hitler is whisked off in a car while the large reception party counter-attacks the Dozen.
 Rather than flee, the dozen attacks the train, finding it laden with priceless art works and Beethoven's original piano.

 As the Dozen fight their way to Hitler's plane everyone except for Reisman, Dregors, Perkins, Valentine and Wells are killed before they take off.
-Dregors, shot in the stomach, dies from his wounds, and Reisman finds a briefcase tucked under a seat, containing top-secret intelligence information as well as a bag of jewels, which he agrees splits with the three survivors.
+Dregors, shot in the stomach, dies from his wounds, and Reisman finds a briefcase tucked under a seat, containing top-secret intelligence information as well as a bag of jewels, which he agrees to split with the three survivors.
 They crash land in England and are held at gunpoint by a farmer until Reisman speaks English.
 The farmer tells them of a good pub in the nearby town, and Reisman agrees to buy them all a round of drinks.